Hotpotboy/WheelDroid/README.md

 WheelDroid
 ==========

-a  date widget for android like IOS
+a  date widget for android like IOS.\n
 It is a special dialog that is used to select the date.